 Another known factor is toxin exposure.
 Known toxins include excessive alcohol drinking, smoking cigarettes and using other drugs.
 Other factors include being over the age of 35, as well as the following.

-1. A family history of hyperplasia conditions or uterine, breast, prostate, colon or ovarian cancers.
+1. A family history of this condition or a variety of cancers, including uterine, breast, prostate, colon, or ovarian.

-2. Pre-existing medical conditions like diabetes, polycystic ovary syndrome, gallbladder disease or thyroid disease.
+2. Pre-existing medical conditions like diabetes, polycystic ovarian syndrome, gallbladder disease, or thyroid disease.

-3. For women, a history of menstrual irregularity like starting periods early or menopause late.
+3. For women, a history of menstrual irregularity, such as starting periods early or going through menopause late in life.

 Types of Hyperplasia

-Physiologic hyperplasia is normal, and hyperplasia of the liver allows us to heal from extensive damage.
+Physiologic hyperplasia is normal and most often beneficial.
+In particular, this characteristic of the liver allows us to heal from extensive damage.
 For example, a person’s liver may have extensive scarring, but the effects of physiologic hyperplasia still allow for recovery.
 (1)

-Hyperplasia in the tonsils may also occur when someone gets sick.
-This actually boosts production of cells that fight the threatening virus or bacteria.
+Also, the tonsils may express this kind of condition, particularly when a person gets sick.
+As a benefit, the condition actually boosts production of cells that fight the threatening virus or bacteria.
 (2)

 Compensatory liver hyperplasia affects the liver after injury or damage.
-Interestingly, this is actually beneficial and is what allows liver transplants to work.
+Interestingly, this is also actually beneficial and is what allows liver transplants to work, but it differs from the physiologic hypergenesis.

-Endometrial hyperplasia is another common type that can develop into endometriosis or cancer.
-This affects the endometrium, the lining of a woman’s uterus.
+Endometrial hyperplasia is another common pathologic type that can develop into endometriosis or cancer.
+This condition affects the endometrium, the lining of a woman’s uterus.

 Focal epithelial hyperplasia is also known as Heck’s disease.
 It affects the inside of the mouth or throat in the mucous tissues.
 This type can cause a wart or growth and might be triggered by the human papillomavirus (HPV).

 Cushing’s disease is hyperplasia that affects adrenal glands and/or the adrenal cortex.
-Thiis occurs when the adrenal cortex makes too much of the hormone adrenocorticotropic (ACTH).
+This occurs when the adrenal cortex makes too much of the adrenocorticotropic hormone (ACTH).

 C-cell hyperplasia is often a precursor to medullary thyroid cancer.